 Sports and film – more than just a sports film.
 The Estonian Olympic Committee presents.

 Environment Agency Environmental Film Programme

 The climate is warming.
 The environment is changing.
 PÖFF is highlighting it.

 A programme dedicated to TV series, aimed at highlighting the increasingly blurry line between the small screen and the big screen.

-Youth Programme is an overview of this year’s prime youth films that have received a lot of attention all over the world already.
+The Youth Programme is an overview of this year’s prime youth films that have received a lot of attention all over the world already.

 With the ECFA Award, ECFA both gives special attention to quality films for a young audience and shines a spotlight on European children’s films.
 A number of European children & youth film festivals, all members of ECFA, are selected annually to host an ECFA jury and vote for the ECFA Award for their particular festival.
 Each festival adds their winning film to a shortlist of nominated films, competing for the overall award.
 The final vote is open to all ECFA members, choosing the ‘Best European Children’s Film of the Year’.
 The award is handed out during the International Filmfestival Berlin – Berlinale.
 The ECFA Award was launched in 2011.
 There is no money prize connected to the ECFA Award.
 However, it is the only European children’s film award given out by professionals so the value and prestige of this award can’t be underestimated.

-Who says popcorn can't be smart?
+There are times we have to change the way we move forward.
 With clever genre shorts, quality dance films and unexpected perspectives to the world around us, the Alternatives is a fun and fearless exploration of how far, low, deep and weird we can go.